Ivar Kristianslund: Politics and activism

 Kristianslund became the leader of the New Future Coalition Party in 1998, which merged into the Christian Unity Party the same year.
 He was leader of the new party until 2001, when he was dismissed after a court ruled against his leadership of the party, following an internal conflict since the party's national convention.
 He founded the more fundamentalist party Christian Future later the same year, which only allowed men and those confessing to Lutheran faith to hold formal posts.
 He left the party to join the Abortion Opponents' List for the 2005 and 2009 elections, from 2008 as party secretary, alongside figures such as Ludvig Nessa, Børre Knudsen and Per Kørner.

 In 1998 he criticised a sex-information film from the Department of Health as "solicitating to adultery", and filed charges against Christian Democratic cabinet minister Jon Lilletun.
 He also filed charges against a children's program by state broadcaster NRK that had arranged a "kissing school" for children.
-In 1999 he gathered 6,000 signatures demanding the government to dismiss bishop Rosemarie Köhn and capellan Siri Sunde from their positions due to their liberal positions on homosexual relations.
+In 1999 he gathered 6,000 signatures demanding the government dismiss bishop Rosemarie Köhn and capellan Siri Sunde from their positions due to their liberal positions on homosexual relations.
 The same year he also filed charges of blasphemy against the art exhibition "Ecce Homo", which displayed photographs by Swedish artist Elisabeth Ohlson imaging Jesus surrounded by gays and lesbians.
 He participated in the demonstration against Muslim prayer calling in Oslo in 2000, and has expressed fears of a coming "religious war" in Norway because of increasing numbers of Muslims.

 Kristianslund appeared in the first season of Fredrik Skavlan's talk-show Først & sist in 1998.
 In 2002 he was portrayed with his then-new party in the NRK-documentary "Norwegian fundamentalism", and was described as Norwegian fundamentalists' "most eager spokesman".
 He has later been active as a preacher in the self-proclaimed "Church of Norway in Exile" (formerly the Deanery of Strandebarm).

+Personal life

+Kristianslund resided in Greåker, Østfold where he also worked as a farmer.
+He was married and had eight children.
+Kristianslund died on 20 April 2023.